alexmwalker/view3d/README.md

-# View3d - Making all your Ds 3.
+# View3D - Rendering flat artwork as 3d models using CSS

 This module renders any flat, single-piece, cover graphic into a 3d posable model using HTML, CSS & a little JS.
 It's ideal for dynamic book renderings, but useful for displaying any DVD boxes, Blu-rays, Video Game packaging, software boxes, matchboxes or _any_ other essentially cubic object.